 - 1 gallon of activator for the clear coat

-The cost for the materials has risen with the gasoline prices as well – the average material cost is $4000 including seam sealers and sand papers so these jobs run in the vicinity or $25,000.00 dollars for body and paint.
+The cost of the materials gets higher alongside gasoline prices.
+The average material cost is $4000, including seam sealers and sandpapers.
+These jobs run in the vicinity of $25,000 for body and paint.

-Some of our restoration work has been upwards of 100,000.00.
-When you get into the jobs that take 2500 man hours the classic cars restoration are more time consuming with all the chrome and trim compared to the simpler Mustangs and Camaros.
+Some of our restoration work has been upwards of $100,000.
+When you get into the jobs that take 2500 hours, the muscle car restoration is more time consuming with all the chrome and trim compared to the simpler Mustangs and Camaros.

-This 1970 ss nova came with some pretty nasty power including a Sunnex 502 big block with Brod ex heads, Isky crank, and a Littlefield blower, with a pair of Demon 1150 cfm Carbs.
-It was pushing 1100HP and was set up with a clutched auto and computerized shift.
-Just a nasty Beast I must say!
+This 1970 ss nova came with some pretty nasty power, including a Sunnex 502 big block with Brodix heads, Isky crank, a Littlefield blower, and a pair of Demon 1150 cfm Carbs.
+It was pushing 1100HP and was set-up with a clutched auto and computerized shift.
+A nasty beast, I must say!